twood02/HelloInternet/README.md

 All of the clients and servers should be interchangeable, despite being written by different groups in different languages.
 We will acheive that by ensuring that they all follow the same *protocol!*

 ## Client Protocol
 A `helloX` client is a program written in the language X that can connect to a `hellosrv` server (potentially written in a different language).
-When the client connects, it should send the string `Hello in X` to the server and then attempt to read in a reply.
-The server's response should be printed to screen and the client should exit.
+When the client connects, it should send the string `Hello in X` followed by a new line ('\n') to the server and then attempt to read in a reply.
+The server's response will be at most 256 bytes, and should be printed to screen before the client exits.

 The client should take the server's hostname/IP and port as command line arguments:
 ```